In 2021, tuition for full-time St. Paul's School of Nursing students was $20,335 a year.

-St. Paul's School of Nursing is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+St. Paul's School of Nursing is a private, nonprofit institution, which means it has the same tuition for students from New York as it does for students who live in other states.

 Tuition at St. Paul's School of Nursing is the same for all students.

-St. Paul's School of Nursing does not offer on-campus housing for students, so there are no charge for dorms.
+St. Paul's School of Nursing does not offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when estimating the actual cost of various colleges.

 |Total Estimated Costs|